 Donations are also an option.
 If your co-op provides an important community service (e.g. daycare or seniors services) you may be able to partner with local businesses or solicit donated goods from the public.
 Smoky Lake Daycare (aka the Pumpkin Patch) did a great job of collecting donated toys and games from supportive community members and got rent-free space from the local school.
 So, if you have a solid community connection, before making purchases or signing leases, consider putting out a call for support on social media that outlines what you need.

 Try to reduce costs where possible

 One of the biggest start-up costs for any co-op is a business plan.
-Hiring a third party consultant can run anywhere from $5,000-$50,000 depending on your business.
+Hiring a third-party consultant can run anywhere from $5,000 to $50,000 depending on your business.
 To lower this cost, or avoid it entirely, try our Biz Plan Creator, an online tool designed to make business planning easier for co-ops.
 For more hands-on support, check out our business planning support resource page and send us a request for support.